List of letters from Fyodor Dostoevsky

-In almost fifty years, Fyodor Dostoyevsky wrote more than 725 letters, 315 of which are preserved.
-Although Dostoyevsky hated writing letters (but enjoyed reading letters), as he believed that he could not impress himself properly, they form a majority of his works.
-They are such important resources of his life and beliefs that the whole corpus of letters equals to a biography.
+In almost fifty years, Fyodor Dostoevsky wrote more than 725 letters, 315 of which are preserved.
+Although Dostoevsky hated writing letters (but enjoyed reading letters), as he believed that he could not impress himself properly, they form a majority of his works.
+They are such important resources of his life and beliefs that the whole corpus of letters equals a biography.